St. Mary’s Health System on human rights commission findings

 It is also important to note that our investigation found that there were no other breaches in patient privacy.
 It is our policy that any employee who accesses a patient’s record without proper cause or authority is subject to immediate disciplinary action, including termination.

-“St. Mary’s Health System’s legacy is rooted in providing a safe and healing environment to every member of the Lewiston-Auburn community,” said Stephen Grubbs, president/CEO of Covenant Health.
+“St. Mary’s Health System’s legacy is rooted in providing a safe and healing environment to every member of the Lewiston-Auburn community,” Grubbs said.
 “This incident is troubling.
 I am confident however that it is not reflective of the greater St. Mary’s family, which is deeply caring and committed to serving every member of our community with empathy and compassion.”

-“An incident such as this weighs heavily on the St. Mary’s family of employees,” said Steven Jorgensen, president of St. Mary’s Health System.
+“An incident such as this weighs heavily on the St. Mary’s family of employees,” Jorgensen said.
 “However, I have every confidence that our health system will continue to respond to all employee issues in a manner that promotes human value while honoring our core values of compassion and integrity.
 On behalf of the entire St. Mary’s family, we are making every effort to learn from this incident and to ensure this type of behavior never occurs again.”

 Send questions/comments to the editors.